z0on/GO_MWU/README.md

-In fact, no preliminary statistical test is required prior to the analysis; the method is best suited to analyze the distribution of raw measures, such as dN/dS values, log-fold-changes of gene expression, raw p-values, or kME (correlation) values from WGCNA.
+In fact, no preliminary statistical test is required prior to the analysis; the method is best suited to analyze the distribution of raw measures, such as dN/dS values, log-fold-changes of gene expression, or kME (correlation) values from WGCNA.

 The method can also be run in a traditional mode, looking for GO categories significantly over-represented among "significant genes" (based on Fisher's exact test).